G708/Clover/README.md

 Please see [ChangeLog.md](ChangeLog.md)

 ## 1. Overview
-`Clover` is a tool to mining differentially expressed genes (DEGs) in intaractive visualization tool.
+`Clover` is a tool for prioritising rare genes in a diff erentially expressed gene (DEG) list.

 ## 2. Installation